🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 mlflow.log_param(param_name, param_value)

-# 4. feature information of save
+# 4. Save feature information

 feature_info = {